US Expects Serbia-Kosovo Talks to Restart After October 6 Kosovo Election

 But whatever political party emerges in the polls to be in a position to try and put together a coalition.

-We hope that that party will move quickly toward government formation and toward putting together a coalition committed to re-engage in the dialogue process, in serious fashion.
+We hope that that party will move quickly towards government formation and toward putting together a coalition committed to reengage in the dialogue process, in serious fashion.

-VOA: The sticking points seem to be one, Kosovo's tariffs against Serbia imports; and two, Serbia's diplomatic campaign to block Kosovo.
+VOA: The sticky points seem to be one, Kosovo's tariffs against Serbia imports; and two, Serbia's diplomatic campaign to block Kosovo.
 What will the U.S. do about it?
 What are the possible solutions?

 Palmer: Well, what we'd like to see is we'd like to see the next Kosovo government recognize that its priority is a deal with Serbia on normalization, and suspending the tariffs is part of that.